carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ~~~
 {: .output}

-We have six _Streptococcus_ genomes from the original papar, and two
+We have six _Streptococcus_ genomes from the original paper, and two
 public genomes.
 We will allocate their respective BGC `.gbk`s in
 two `dataset`s, one for the genomes from Tettelin _et al._ paper, and
 the another for the public ones.